datasets/country-codes/README.md

 are excerpted from his site), which is more up-to-date than most similar resources and is much easier to scrape than multiple Wikipedia pages.

-Capital cities, languages, continents, TLDs, and geonameid from [geonames.org](http://download.geonames.org/export/dump/countryInfo.txt)
+Capital cities, languages, continents, TLDs, and geonameid are from [geonames.org](http://download.geonames.org/export/dump/countryInfo.txt)

+EDGAR codes are from [sec.gov](https://www.sec.gov/edgar/searchedgar/edgarstatecodes.htm)

 ## Preparation